shannon112/IvoryCastle/pmc_state_machine/README.md

 A：I'm delivering items.

 Q：What task are you doing now?
-A:I'm delivering the material of product A.
+A:I'm delivering the material of camera.

-#shipping
+Q:How many cameras have been packaged(done)?
+A:There are two at the shipping area.

 ```
 IntentWhat
 ```